 Red Brick (Radiškis) – a rural restaurant with an experiential concept

-Moreover, four restaurants received the Bib Gourmand award for quality food at an accessible price, including:
+Moreover, four restaurants received the Bib Gourmand distinction for quality food at accessible prices, including:

-A Young Experience - With a Vision for the Future
+A Youthful Experience – With a Vision for the Future

 Among the special awards: